SolboxOSS/rcloneview-support/howto/rcloneview-basic/connection-manager.md

 ---
 sidebar_position: 9
-description: Learn how to manage Embedded and External Rclone instances in RcloneView.
+description: Learn how to configure and switch between Embedded and External Rclone instances using the RcloneView Connection Manager.
 keywords:
   - rcloneview
   - connection